 In this two-session course, we will first provide an overview of past climatic events, introduce the debate between several past and present proposals for migrations, and discuss the kinds of evidence that bear on these arguments.
 Then we will review some unusual hypotheses, recent findings, some extremely early dates, and discuss the evidence pro and con.

 A diverse reading list will be distributed in advance, mostly from accessible research reports and reviews.

 The Village University, established in 2003, was inspired by Elliot and Alma Ring, and offers courses for mature learners who are seeking stimulating study and conversation about interesting topics.
 The courses are taught by academics, scholars, and educational leaders who volunteer to share their knowledge and inspire others.
 The volunteer instructors bring the best university-level learning experiences to Concord and Carlisle.
-Our dedicated coordinators include Court Booth, Richard Cornell, Nancy Cronin, Bob Hartman, Bill Koenigsberg, Murray Nicolson, Meryl Schwartz, Alma Ring, Susan Sekuler and Phil Stark.
+Our dedicated coordinators include Nancy Cronin, Gini Goulet, Ellie Gower, Nancy Hendrie, Bill Koenigsberg, Carol Murphree, Murray Nicolson, Meryl Schwartz, Alma Ring, Phil Stark, Rosalie Weiss, and Win Wilbur.

-CC ACE is thrilled to be able to offer Village University programs to our community members.
+CCACE is thrilled to be able to offer Village University programs to our community members.
 We request a donation of $60 for the first course and $30 for each additional Village University course.
-Adult & Community Education is made possible through student fees, with student financial aid made possible through a grant from the Concord Carlisle Community Chest.
+Adult & Community Education is made possible through student fees, with student financial aid made possible in part through a grant from the Concord Carlisle Community Chest.
 The Village University is supported entirely by voluntary donations and your donations help us promote the programs.